CLI Reference#

 osprey chat # Start interactive chat

-osprey export-config # Export configuration
+osprey config # Manage configuration

 Interactive Mode#